ceejbot/no-more-unicorns/slides.md

 ![](assets/Golden_tabby_and_white_kitten_n03.jpg)

 ^ Stop.
 Adorable kitten.
 Remember that I love you, and I that I know this feels hard, and that you're wondering how to juggle your responsibilities with your values.
-You can do it, though.
+You can do it.

 ---

+# [fit] be determined
 # [fit] It's easier than you fear

 ^ The first thing you have to do is *try*.
 Remember: you're going to be determined & empathetic.
 Now we're going to talk about how.

----

-# [fit] Congruence:

-# [fit] harmony & agreement
-# [fit] all signals aligning

-^ Give examples: yes/no + yes/yes.

 ---